norcams/docs-enduser/docs/security-group-sanity.rst

 ``0`` negates the entire IP address and this CIDR_ is then exactly the same as ``::/0``, the entire internet.

-If you get an alert about wrong netmask, the email will also describe the minimal netmask that makes sense.
+If you get an alert about wrong netmask, the email will also contain the minimal netmask that makes sense.